Model-assisted design of experiments in the presence of network correlated outcomes: Abstract

 \section{Abstract}

-We consider the problem of how to assign treatment in a randomized experiment, when the correlation among the outcomes is informed by a network available pre-intervention.
-Working within the potential outcome causal framework, we develop a class of models that posit such a correlation structure among the outcomes, and a strategy for allocating treatment optimally, for the goal of minimizing the integrated mean squared error of the estimated average treatment effect.
-We provide insights into features of the optimal designs via an analytical decomposition of the mean squared error used for optimization.
-We illustrate how the proposed treatment allocation strategy improves on allocations that ignore the network structure, with extensive simulations.
+We consider the problem of how to assign treatment in a randomized experiment, in which the correlation among the outcomes is informed by a network available pre-intervention.
+Working within the potential outcome causal framework, we develop a class of models that posit such a correlation structure among the outcomes.
+Then we leverage these models to develop restricted randomization strategies for allocating treatment optimally, by minimizing the mean square error of the estimated average treatment effect.
+Analytical decompositions of the mean square error, due both to the model and to the randomization distribution, provide insights into aspects of the optimal designs.
+In particular, the analysis suggests new notions of balance based on specific network quantities, in addition to classical covariate balance.
+The resulting balanced, optimal restricted randomization strategies are still design unbiased, in situations where the model used to derive them does not hold.
+We illustrate how the proposed treatment allocation strategies improve on allocations that ignore the network structure, with extensive simulations.\\